thibaud-c/Graz_402.424/lab_01/README.md

 😱 Troubleshooting: Boundary layer doesn't appear in "Mask layer" dropdown?
 > [!TIP]
 > Is your boundary layer a polygon?
 The "Clip Raster by Mask Layer" tool requires a polygon layer as the mask.
-Sometimes, data from OSM can be downloaded as lines or multipolygons, especially boundary relations.<br>
+Sometimes, data from OSM can be downloaded as lines or multipolygons, especially boundary relations.<br><br>
 > Check your Styria border layer: In the "Layers" panel, right-click on your styria_border layer, go to Properties, and then to the Information tab.
 Look for "Geometry type".
-It should be "Polygon" or "MultiPolygon".<br>
+It should be "Polygon" or "MultiPolygon".<br><br>
 > If it's not a Polygon: You need to `Polygonize` your boundary layer.<br>
 > Go to Processing -> Toolbox and search for Polygonize.<br>
 > Double-click on the Polygonize tool (under Vector geometry).<br>
 > Input layer: Select your styria_border layer.<br>
 > Field name for polygon attribute: You can leave this empty or choose an attribute field if you want to transfer attributes to the polygon layer.<br>
-> Click "Run".<br>
+> Click "Run".<br><br>
 > Now, try the "Clip Raster by Mask Layer" tool again, and styria_border_polygon should appear in the "Mask layer" dropdown.

 **🔁 Clip Population Raster 2025: Repeat step 1&2, but this time**: